sagarmude7/BookXchanger/README.md

 > - We also want to integrate Google Maps API so that buyers can get the exact location of the seller.
 > - Further we can work on our UI to improve user experience.

-## What did you learn from this project
+## What we have learn from this project

 1. Sagar Mude
 This is the first big project that I have been working on.
 Before starting the project I have a MERN tutorial but not implemented those concepts in real-life projects.
 But while doing this project I got a hands-on experiment of every tech stack that we have used.
 While solving the errors I got to know new things which help me afterward.
 I have also learned a new styling technique.